-The Cllr Awards are the only national awards ceremony to celebrate the vital work of individual councillors across England, Wales and Scotland who make a difference in our communities.
+The Cllr Awards, in partnership with CCLA, is the only national awards ceremony that celebrates the vital work of individual councillors across England, Wales and Scotland who make a difference in our communities.

 This year’s Awards are only possible thanks to the generous support of our founding partners CCLA.

 CCLA is a leading specialist fund manager for local authorities and charities.
-When they began sponsoring the Cllr Awards they had 22 local authority accounts.
-Today, they have over 700 and that number is growing every month.
-They are owned by their clients – their mission is to serve the whole sector, regardless of size.
-Learn more here.
+When they began sponsoring the Cllr Awards they had 22 local authority client accounts.
+Today they have over 700 and this number is growing every month.
+CCLA are owned by their clients – their mission is to serve the whole sector, regardless of size.